The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 The Audio Tour Apps Worth Your Money

-Shaka Guide and GyPSy Guide – these two get confused all the time, but they're actually pretty different.
+Shaka Guide and GuideAlong (formerly GyPSy Guide) – these two get confused all the time, but they’re actually pretty different.

 Shaka Guide is like having that one friend who talks A LOT but actually knows their stuff.
-It's structured, fun, and entertaining.
-It'll tell you when to stop for lunch, where the bathrooms are, and follow a specific route from start to finish.
+It’s structured, fun, and has licensed Hawaiian music woven into the narration.
+It’ll tell you when to stop for lunch, where the bathrooms are, and follow a specific route from start to finish.
+Great for the Road to Hana or circling the Big Island.

-GyPSy Guide is more flexible.
+GuideAlong (they changed the name from GyPSy Guide, so don’t get confused if you see the old name floating around) is more flexible.
 You can start anywhere, take detours, do your own thing.
 It works offline and gives you options for side trips.
-I personally prefer this one because I don't like being told exactly what to do.
+The narrator is more professional and to the point.

 And honestly?
-They're both worth it if you're doing any scenic drives.
-I've used GyPSy Guide even as a local because it tells me stories about places I pass every day but never knew the history behind.
+They’re both worth it if you’re doing any scenic drives.
+I’ve used GuideAlong even as a local because it tells me stories about places I pass every day but never knew the history behind.

 “The fundamental problem with both apps is they don’t update quickly when roads close.”